rust-lang/book/src/ch04-01-ownership.md

 In the case of a string literal, because we know the contents of the string at compile time, we can hard-code the text of the string directly into the final executable.
 This means that string literals are quite fast and efficient.
 But these properties only come from its immutability.
-We can’t put a blob of memory into the binary for each string whose size is unknown at compile time and whose size might change over the course of running the program!
+Unfortunately, we can’t put a blob of memory into the binary for each string whose size is unknown at compile time and whose size might change over the course of running the program.

 With `String`, in order to support a mutable, growable string, we need to allocate an unknown amount of memory to hold the contents.
 This means two